 A credit card is not required for enrollment in Experian IdentityWorks.
-You can contact Experian immediately regarding any fraud issues, and have access to the following features once you enroll in Experian IdentityWorks:
+Upon enrollment, you will have access to the following features:

 - Experian credit report at signup: See what information is associated with your credit file.
-Daily credit reports are available for online members only. - Credit Monitoring: Actively monitors Experian file for indicators of fraud. - Identity Restoration: Identity Restoration specialists are immediately available to help you address credit and non-credit related fraud. - Experian IdentityWorks ExtendCARETM: You receive the same high-level of Identity Restoration support even after your Experian IdentityWorks membership has expired. - \$1 Million Identity Theft Insurance: Provides coverage for certain costs and unauthorized electronic fund transfers.
+Daily credit reports are available for online members only. - Credit Monitoring: Actively monitors Experian file for indicators of fraud. - Identity Restoration: Identity Restoration agents are immediately available to help you address credit and non-credit related fraud. - Experian IdentityWorks ExtendCARETM: You receive the same level of Identity Restoration support even after your Experian IdentityWorks membership has expired. - Up to \$1 Million Identity Theft Insurance: Provides coverage for certain costs and unauthorized electronic fund transfers.